JeffA233/rlgym-sim-rs/README.md

 While RocketSim will automatically compile thanks to Virx's [bindings](https://github.com/VirxEC/rocketsim-rs), you must still use your own [collision meshes](https://github.com/ZealanL/RocketSim#installation).

 ## Usage
-See `tests/tester.rs` and `tests/team_change_test.rs` as rough examples for now.
+See `examples/basic_examples.rs` for how to create the gym.
+Also see `tests/tester.rs` and `tests/team_change_test.rs` as more extensive examples.
 You can also look at `examples/lib.rs` for an example of how to create Python bindings that you can use.